Proper Swimming Pool Maintenance

 Also, make sure you haven’t got a leak.
 They’re bad news.
 See this bucket test.
 It will help determine whether it is natural water loss or leakage.

-You don’t want to be using a pool that might cause bad health and so it is vital that you check the pH of your pool.
+You don’t want to be using a pool that might cause bad health and so you must check the pH of your pool.
 You need to be looking for a reading between 7.2 and 7.8 as this is the optimal pH level.
 This will ensure your pool stays clean and healthy for swimmers.

 Let’s go Swimming